csc-512/csc512-part1-submission/submission_part_1/README.md

 ```

 10. To test the branch-trace pass with the Test Programs, use below commands and run the programs following the instructions on the terminal, if any user input is needed.
+The output of each run can be found in the "output" directory.

 ```bash
 clang -fpass-plugin=`echo build/skeleton/SkeletonPass.*` -g Test_Programs/contact_mgmt_small.c -L. -llogger